-If a domestic court judge has ordered you to get an alcohol and drug evaluation or assessment, there are a number of important things to consider before you get your evaluation.
+If a domestic court judge has ordered you to get an alcohol and drug evaluation or assessment for a child custody or visitation hearing, there are a number of important things to consider before you get your evaluation.

-If this is your situation, try to remain focused on your children.
+If this is your situation, try to remain focused on your children and custody rights.
 Resist the urge to play the payback game with your ex.
 If no evidence exists to show you have a substance use problem, complete your evaluation cooperatively and openly.
 Judges are usually smart enough to figure out when the accusation against you is baseless or an exaggeration based on an out of character event from a decade ago.

-c) Context #3 You Have a Problem, You Had a Problem, or You are on the Verge of a Problem with Alcohol or Drugs:
+3. You Have a Problem, You Had a Problem, or You are on the Verge of a Problem with Alcohol or Drugs

 Approach Your Assessment With an Open and Cooperative Attitude

-Set Your Attitude and Expectations Correctly If You are in Context #3
+Set Your Attitude and Expectations Correctly If You Do have a Problem

 Lastly, be sure to discuss your evaluation with your attorney prior to courtroom proceedings.
 Your attorney should be able to advise you if she/he thinks that you haven’t provided enough information to the evaluator, or there are key contextual points the evaluator should be aware of.